cloudmesh-community/fa19-516-155/project/report.md

 * done.
 Creation of AWS EC2 instance and S3 buckets
 * done.
 Access AWS account using Cloudmesh CLI
 * done.
 Define architecture of the transfer service
 * done.
-Define [docopt](https://github.com/cloudmesh-community/fa19-516-155/tree/master/cloudmesh-transfer) of the transfer service
+Define docopt of the transfer service.
 * done.
 Define test cases
 * done.
 Creation of Azure account
 * done.
 Use cms list/delete/get/put in Transfer command